helsingborg-stad/explorative-api-server/README.md

 This app can be run from docker.

 ## Docker compose
 Dev environment with watch for code changes.
+Copy `.env-example` to `.env` and run
 ```sh
     $ docker compose up
 ```
+The code above starts webserver on http://localhost:3000

 ## Build image
 ```